 A Snapshot of Minimum and Low-Wage Workers in Massachusetts

-In Massachusetts, about 94,000 people earn at or very close to the minimum wage of $8.00 per hour.
-Around 398,000 more workers earn between $8.25 and $11.00 per hour, for a total of nearly half a million minimum and low-wage workers.
+In Massachusetts, nearly half a million workers earn less than $11.00 per hour.
 This group represents more than one in six workers in Massachusetts, those who occupy the lowest end of the wage scale.1 In contrast, the median hourly wage for all Massachusetts workers was $19.81 per hour in 2011.

 Most workers earning the minimum wage73 percentare 20 years old or older, and 69 percent have at least a high school degree.
 Looking at the broader group of low-wage workers who earn less than $11.00 per hour, 85 percent have at least a high school degree, and 53 percent have some college education or a higher degree (see Figure 2).
 More than three-quarters of these low-wage workers work at least 20 hours per week, and 38 percent work full time.

 Minimum and low wage workers are also more likely to be women and live in low-income householdsabout 60 percent of minimum and low-wage workers are women, although women represent only 51 percent of all wage earners.
 More than one in three minimum and low-wage workers live in a household with total incomes of less than $30,000 per year (about half the median household income for Massachusetts).
 About one in five minimum or low-wage workers is a parent, and approximately 180,000 children in Massachusetts have at least one parent who earns under $11.00 per hour.

 Direct and Indirect Effects of a Minimum Wage Increase